johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

   // getClusterValueList returns the list of values in cluster clusterIdx std::list<V>* getClusterValueList(size_t clusterIdx)

-  // getClusterMaxCorner returns the a vector of the maximum corner of the
+  // getClusterMaxCorner returns a vector of the maximum corner of the
   // bounding hypercube of cluster clusterIdx std::vector<K>* getClusterMaxCorner(size_t clusterIdx)

-  // getClusterMinCorner returns the a vector of the minimum corner of the
+  // getClusterMinCorner returns a vector of the minimum corner of the
   // bounding hypercube of cluster clusterIdx std::vector<K>* getClusterMinCorner(size_t clusterIdx)